-In 2020, a total of 7 meetings of the full Board were called.
+In 2021, a total of seven (7) meetings of the full Board were called.
 All of them, due to the Covid-19 pandemic, were held by phone/videoconference.
-In addition, both the audit and risk committee and the compensation and nomination committee convened by phone/videoconference two times.
-The R&D committee convened by phone/videoconference 5 times.
+In addition, both the Audit and risk committee and the Compensation and nomination committee convened by phone/ videoconference two (2) times.
+The R&D committee convened by phone/videoconference five (5) times.
 Generally, the physical meetings of the full board are mostly called on a quarterly basis and usually take a business day while the phone meetings are called upon requirement and usually take between one and two hours.
-In 2020, because of the difficulties in organizing international travels and the issues related to physical meetings, the Company decided to skip physical Board meetings and instead had extended videoconference meetings.
+In 2021, because of the difficulties in organizing international travels and the issues related to physical meetings, the Company decided to skip physical Board meetings and instead had extended (from 2 up to 4 hours) videoconference meetings.
 The committee meetings usually take between half an hour and two hours.
 The committees have a predetermined annual agenda to ensure that important reviews take place at the appropriate time throughout the year.
 The Board undergoes a periodic self-review to ensure continued effectiveness.

-Members of senior management attend all Board meetings and, as described below, those committee meetings in which a senior manager acts as main contact to report on areas of the business within their responsibility, to present proposals for decision and to participate, if requested by the Board, to the discussion prior to a vote being taken by the Board.
+Members of senior management attend all Board meetings and as described below, those committee meetings in which a senior manager acts as main contact to report on areas of the business within their responsibility, to present proposals for decision and to participate, if requested by the Board, to the discussion prior to a vote being taken by the Board.

-In 2020, external advisors were participating during one meeting of the Board: the topics discussed refer to the new Data Protection Laws and the yearly report by the Data Protection Officer.
+In 2021, external advisors were participating during one meeting of the Board: the topics discussed refer to the new Data Protection Laws and the yearly report by the Data Protection Officer.